itsJohnny21/CSE-464-2024-jsalaz59/README.md

    Graph g1 = new Graph();
    ```

-2. Constructor with ID (String) parameter.
+2. Constructor with ID parameter.
 You can manually provide your own ID for the graph.

    ```java
    Graph g2 = new Graph("Master");